My site “Let Us Live Like We Mean It: My Life and Times, Here and There” is both a journal kind of blog, as well as a topical one.

 I am a retired lawyer whose career was mostly as a public defender working throughout the state of Ohio.
 Before that I had several federal civil service positions on the East and West Coasts of the U.S.A.

 I have drawn and painted all my life and will from time to time post past and current efforts.
+Here is one of my favorite old ones from college days, which I gave last year to my brother Chris and his wife Missy:

 History is also a big preoccupation, particularly Medieval and Renaissance Europe and Asia Minor.
 I got to live for a time in Istanbul, Turkey, which will always be a blessing to me.